Three images of different types of elastic against a concrete background

 Environmental and Social Commitment

-• Manufactured in Austria in a factory which sources its heat and electricity from an in-house hydroelectric and thermal plant
+• Manufacturing in Austria using an in-house hydroelectric and thermal energy plant

-• Elastic bands shown to biodegrade in worm farms within 6-8 weeks given optimal conditions
+• Independent biodegradation testing showing the elastic can break down in worm farms within 6–8 weeks under optimal conditions

 • Tested against heat and chlorine